Showing posts with label festival. Show all posts

 The Classic Cars were located in the shaded area of the park.
 This is always my favorite part of the festival.

-We left after walking around the park for a couple hours.
+We left after walking around the park for a couple of hours.

 In Athens, we stopped at Aldies for a few groceries.

-At home I cooked hamburgers with onions, adding taco sauce, to make tacos.
+At home, I cooked hamburgers with onions and added taco sauce to make tacos.

 Hubby tackled the grass after dinner.